British certification and Audio-Visual Expenditure Credit (AVEC) / Video Games Expenditure Credit (VGEC) FAQ

 Applying for a final certificate when you have an interim certificate

 The new system now allows you to move from interim to final certification using the same application form.
-Once you have completed your project and you are ready to apply for final certification, if you have already had an application approved for interim certification for the same project, then you can use the same application form from within your account to update and submit for final certification.
+If you have already had an application approved for interim certification for a project that you have now completed, you can then apply for final certification.
+You can update and use the same application form from within your account and submit it for final certification.

-You will need to upload any updated supporting documents such as the latest shooting schedule, a copy of the completed project (film/television programme/video game) and a final cost report.
+You will need to upload any updated supporting documents such as the latest shooting schedule, a link to the completed project (film/television programme/video game) and a final cost report.

 At final certification for the cultural test you will need to supply an accountants report if you are claiming any points in sections in C and D. There is also an accountants report required for co-productions at final certification.